pablo8635/project1/README.md

 - Pablo Beitman

 # Description
-Nowadays diabetes and obesity are major health problems, terminating with many people lifes.
-US/MX (to be decided) is currently ranked as the top country in obesity and under top 20 for diabetes casualties indices respectively.
-This project will conclude if there exists any correlation and how the degree of it (in case it exists) between junk food companies sales, poverty, diabetes and obesity casualties.
-In order to obtain convincing results several databases and datsets will be analyzed.
+This project will try to find convincing evidence in order to conclude if there exists any correlation (positive or negative) and its degree between junk food consumption and poverty.
+The following questions will be answered to

 # Questions to answers
 1) Are junk food companies causing diabetes increase in the population?